bor0/gidti/manuscript/chapter5.md

 ### 5.1.2.
 Defining our own types

 In Idris, types are first-class citizens.
 This means that types can be computed and passed to other functions.
 We define new types by using the keyword `data`.
+All types should begin with an uppercase letter, since lowercase letter variables are reserved for polymorphic types in functions.
 There are a couple of ways to define types.
 One example is by using the so called `Haskell98` syntax:

 ```
 data A a b = A_inst a b